 During the autumn the prototype will be tested in the field, iterated and eventually designed as a completely open source co-archiving toolbox, where both the physical box (files for replicating the build), all materials and a handbook are made available for download, re-production, and replication.

 The newcomers and museum professionals that participated in the three workshops.
-The Flight Documentation project run by the Regional Museum in Kristianstad, Malmö Museums, Kulturen Museum, and the Department of Cultural Sciences, Lund University.
+The Refugee Documentation project run by the Regional Museum in Kristianstad, Malmö Museums, Kulturen Museum, and the Department of Cultural Sciences, Lund University.

 *Nikolić, Dragan (2016).
 Lecture: Refugee Documentation project presentation at The Department of Arts and Cultural Sciences, Lund University.